Get my Email Exclusives!

 Try the 3 Bs: Beautycounter, Badger or Babo

-Here are the zinc-based physical stick sunscreens I like:
+Here are the zinc-based physical sunscreen brands I like:

-- Beautycounter has a face AND a larger body stick with with solid suspension ingredients in an antioxidant-rich base.
+- Beautycounter.
+Countersun has solid suspension ingredients in an antioxidant-rich base THAT NOW PROTECTS AGAINST BLUE LIGHT as well as UVA and UVB!
+This is a MAJOR innovation, and helps block the pro-aging damage from blue light unlike any other sunscreen.
 This is my favorite for adult skin, AND I use it on my little one, too, when I don't have her Badger Balm handy.
 (I prefer Beautycounter for myself because it's more sheer than the other options.)

-- Badger Balm, a favorite of mine for many years, makes excellent products across the board – their stick is no exception.
+- Badger Balm, a favorite of mine for many years, makes excellent products across the board that are also affordable.
+(Although I prefer Beautycounter because it's much more sheer.)
 Find out more here.

 - Babo Botanicals has a 20% zinc oxide concentration in their stick, and it’s great for kids and for sensitive skin.
 Find out more here.